SanjoSolutions/crafting-addon/README.md

 Highly automated and optimized crafting and selling of the crafted items.

+__Info:__ The last release is currently outdated.
+Please clonse or download the repo and install the dependencies with NPM.

 ## Features

 * Determine what craftable items to put into the auction house.